GitLab CI Pipeline for Eleventy

 with dependency changes to assess any policy violations.
 At this point their

-GitHub app is more mature, so this
+GitHub app is more mature, so this is

-and potential issues that I've seen.
+issues that I've seen.

 The lint_lockfile